Updated - April 25, 2022

 Regional health authorities (RHAs) deliver these services.
 RHAs comprise of five agencies set up by the province to meet the needs of Manitobans.
 The first is Prairie Mountain Health.

 You are eligible for Manitoba Healthcare if you are a Canadian citizen.
 You are also eligible if you have immigration status under The Health Services Insurance Act.
+You can also apply if you are a permanent resident, hold a work permit.

 Immigration status includes permanent residents, work permit holders and their spouse and dependants.
 You must maintain permanent residence in Manitoba.
 And, you must live there for at least six months in a calendar year.